 When planting your Raspberry Shortcake be sure to choose the right location and conditions for your new plant to thrive.
-Spring and Fall are ideal times to plant.
-However, if you avoid extreme temperatures you can plant your Raspberry plant almost any time of the year.
+Spring and fall are ideal times to plant.
+However, if you avoid extreme temperatures you can plant your raspberry plant almost any time of the year.

 The best way to prevent disease and pests is by providing the appropriate care for your plants.
 Proper location choice, watering, and fertilization are the keys to your success.
-The biggest pests of raspberries is birds.
+The biggest pests of raspberries are birds.
 You can put up bird netting to protect your crop.
-If positioned properly, this is an extemely effective deterrent.
+If positioned properly, this is an extremely effective deterrent.
 The Raspberry Shortcake is pest and disease resistant so you aren't likely to have any serious issues.

 Unpack all of your plants right away!
 Look for the perfect location.
 Make sure you are planting in the correct light conditions.